leebyron/ecmascript-reverse-iterable/README.md

 understand performance and memory pressure in some cases and infinite buffers in the worst case.

+Specifically, Generator objects *do not* implement the *ReverseIterable* interface.

 For example, this code should throw a TypeError exception with a useful message:

 ```js